 While the sector has obvious impacts on ending hunger, achieving food security, and improving the nutritional value of diets in a sustainable manner, the sector also has an important part to play in the achievement of many of the other sustainability goals identified.

-For more information on the dairy sector’s commitment to the sustainable development goals, including case studies and other information, visit the website of the Dairy Declaration of Rotterdam.
+For more information on the dairy sector’s commitment to the sustainable development goals, including case studies and other information, see the Dairy Declaration of Rotterdam and the Paris Dairy Declaration on Sustainability.

 IDF Membership